StartArticlesWhat is Payment Gateway and Payment Intermediary?

 Main Differences:

-– Gateway: Focuses mainly on the secure transmission of payment data
+– Gateway: Mainly focuses on the secure transmission of payment data.

-– Intermediary: Offers a broader range of services, including complete processing and account management
+– Intermediary: Offers a broader set of services, including full processing and account management.

-– Intermediary: You can operate with an aggregated merchant account, simplifying the process for the merchant
+– Intermediary: Can operate with an aggregated merchant account, simplifying the process for the merchant.

-– Intermediary: Takes on greater financial and compliance responsibility
+– Intermediary: Assumes greater financial and compliance responsibility.

 5. Flexibility:

-– Intermediary: Provides more complete and accessible solutions, especially for small and medium enterprises
+– Intermediary: Provides more complete and accessible solutions, especially for small and medium-sized companies.

 Conclusion:

 Both Payment Gateways and Payment Intermediaries play crucial roles in the e-commerce ecosystem.
-The choice between them depends on the specific needs of the business, considering factors such as transaction volume, available technical resources and desired level of control over the payment process.
-While Gateways offer greater flexibility and control for companies with more robust technical resources, Intermediaries provide more comprehensive and accessible solutions, particularly attractive to small and medium-sized enterprises seeking simplicity and efficiency in their online payment operations
+The choice among them depends on the specific needs of the business, considering factors such as transaction volume, available technical resources, and the desired level of control over the payment process.
+While Gateways offer greater flexibility and control for companies with more robust technical resources, Intermediaries provide more comprehensive and affordable solutions, particularly attractive to small and medium-sized businesses seeking simplicity and efficiency in their online payment operations.

 E-Commerce Update